 The consultant's study of a series of steel and precast plank options found that there were potential cost savings with lighter steel beams, if a reliable and practical method of achieving composite connections between planks and beams could be developed.
 After consulting with leading international researchers in the field of composite steel connections, it devised the innovative rebate design.
 It then calculated the theoretical capacity by extrapolating from available theory and codes, and arranged for full-scale prototype testing to verify the accuracy of the design calculations and the efficiency of the connections.
-The construction program dictated that the manufacture of the clever planks commenced before the prototype testing was completed, but the designers were confident that the results would be positive.
-Their confidence in the design has subsequently been borne out by the prototype test results and the faultless performance of the planks and concrete topping on site.
+The construction program dictated that the manufacture of the clever planks commenced before the prototype testing was completed, but the design has subsequently been borne out by the prototype test results and the faultless performance of the planks and concrete topping on site.